Frequently Asked Questions

 - Regular updates with the latest research, information, and improvements, meaning you won’t have to struggle with out-of-date textbooks ever again.

-- The OER Project Online Teacher Community, an active hub (including a dedicated WHP AP group) where teachers swap ideas and seek support.
+- The OER Project Teacher Community, an active hub where teachers swap ideas and seek support.

-Other opportunities for formative assessment include the Themes Notebook activities, which occur twice in each unit and which assess your students’ prior knowledge and demonstrate how their thinking has changed as they progress through the content for each unit.
+Other opportunities for formative assessment include Themes Notebook activities, which occur twice in each unit, and which assess your students’ prior knowledge and demonstrate how their thinking has changed as they progress through the content for each unit.

 How did you incorporate teacher feedback into the WHP AP development process?